Maldivian Red Crescent: Legal-base

 In addition, the Law recognizes the role of the MRC as an auxiliary to the public authorities in the humanitarian field.
 The Law stipulates the exclusive usage of the "red crescent' emblem by the MRC.

 Structure

 The Maldivian Red Crescent is a membership driven organization.
 The members of the national society are registered at the branch level (typically in atolls), whereas activities and volunteers are active at Unit level (typically Islands).
 Members of the society form the governance structure, with unit boards and branch boards being elected.
 Each year representatives of the branches convene to hold the national General Assembly, which is the highest decision making authority of the society.
 In between the Assemblies, the society is governed by the Governing Board, which is elected by the General Assembly for a term of two years.

-The Maldivian Red Crescent headquarters is in the Hulhumale'.
+The Maldivian Red Crescent headquarters is in Hulhumalé.

 Services

 The organisation mainly focuses on three areas.
 Areas include Disaster Management, Health and well-being and Youth empowerment.
 Looking into the services more briefly, it can be classified as First Aid Services, Emergency Response, Bed to Bed patient transportation, Epidemic control and many more.